ibm-cloud-docs/power-iaas/faq.md

 {: #cc-res-group}
 {: faq}

-NO.  When you create a cloud connection using {{site.data.keyword.powerSys_notm}}, the cloud connection is always created in the default resource group even if you chosse a specific resource group.
+NO. When you create a cloud connection by using {{site.data.keyword.powerSys_notm}}, the cloud connection is always created in the default resource group even if you choose a specific resource group.